Shekhar-Bharti/ToDoList-Online/README.md

 ## ToDoList-Online
-App that helps to make and access notes of day to day activies that can be accessed anywhere with proper authentication.
+App that helps to make notes of day to day activies that can be accessed anywhere with proper authentication.
 ### Technologies Used
 • Java, XML, Firebase
 ### Features